kdoore/cs1335-gitbook-S16/arrays_of_objects.md

 }
 ```
 If we look at the code for our initial attempt at writing the Menu class, can discover patterns that can help us now that we're trying to modify our code to use an Array of Button objects in our Menu Class.

+How can we convert the following code so that it's implemented using an array instead of hard coded Button objects?